oomphinc/WP-Forms-API/README.md

 /**
  * You can render the form in whatever context you'd like: Front-end, meta boxes,
  * wherever.
-Does not containing <form> elements: the form is expected to be
+Does not render containing <form> elements: the form is expected to be
  * defined at this point.
  */
 echo WP_Forms_API::render_form( $form, $values );